-Between January and October each year, the survey team will contact aged care homes to schedule a visit, confirm resident information via a checklist, and give you an opportunity to ask any questions that you may have.
+Each year, the survey team will contact aged care homes to schedule a visit, confirm resident information via a checklist, and give you an opportunity to ask any questions that you may have.
 Aged care homes may need to provide an updated resident list to ensure the survey team has the most up to date information about all residents.